LatitudeAdjustment/auth1/README.md

 ## Purpose(s)

-Highlights use of phx.gen.auth v0.7.0.
+- Highlights the use of Phoenix authentication generator, phx.gen.auth v0.7.0.

-The generator adds basic authentication to a Phoenix application greatly streamlining and standardizing this aspect of building a working application.
+The generator adds basic authentication to a Phoenix application greatly streamlining and standardizing creation of a working application.

-Likely to be incorporated into Phoenix Framework 1.6.
+The Phoenix authentication generator is to be incorporated into the Phoenix Framework v1.6.

-Intended as reference, basis/foundation for future projects.
+This project and repository is intended as a reference and a basis/foundation for future projects.

 The plan is to update to latest/greatest as new component releases become available, especially Phoenix framework, Phoenix authentication generator and Phoenix LiveView.

-Perhaps we should set up watching on these repos.
+Perhaps we should set up watches on these repos.

 ## Prerequisites